 Configuring the target table and column is a straightforward process.
 Use the mouse to select the table from the Tables panel on the left hand side of the form.
 The choice of available tables is entirely determined by the Rule Controller with which the Shuffle rule is associated.
-Only tables from within the database for which the Rule Controller is configured will be visible.
-If you do not see the tables you require, the database structure can be refreshed using the Refresh Tables and Indexes button on Options tab of the edit Rule Controller form.
+Only tables from within the schema for which the Rule Controller is configured will be visible.
+If you do not see the tables you require, the schema structure can be refreshed using the Refresh Schema and Indexes button on Options tab of the edit Rule Controller form.

 Shuffle rules should not be used against tables containing very small amounts of data.
 If there are too few rows, the shuffle process will still work, but the small number of rows makes it easier to manually "guess" which column data was originally associated with each row.